AndreiMihaiSurueanu/sense-of-space-simple-service/README.md

 # Sense of Space A-Frame Application written by Andrei

-This project consists of a simple backend service in Node.js and express that servers a couple of views representing the A-Frame Application.
+This project consists of a simple backend service in **Node.js** and **express** that servers a couple of views representing the **A-Frame Application**.
-The user can upload an image from the local storage when performing the 'upload' action.
-And add a watermark to the image by performing the 'add watermark action.
+The user can upload an image from the local storage when performing the *"upload"* action.
+And add a watermark to the image by performing the *"add watermark"* action.
 Also the user can view the most recent watermarked image in a simple gallery.
-When performing the 'add watermark action, the server route '/addImageWatermark is called, the image is stored on the server using Multer node package.
+When performing the *"add watermark"* action, the server route *"/addImageWatermark"* is called, the image is stored on the server using **Multer** node package.
 The image is then applied a watermark and overwrites the original image.